alexpaul/Objective-C-Primer/Challenges.md

 ***

+## Question 3
-### 3. Define a class caleed `XYPoint` that will hold a Cartesian coordinate `(x, y)`, where `x` and `y` are integers.
+Define a class caleed `XYPoint` that will hold a Cartesian coordinate `(x, y)`, where `x` and `y` are integers.
 Define methods to individually set `x` and `y` coordinates of a point and retrieve their values.
 Write an Objective-C program to implement your new class and test it.

 Example test description of your `XYPoint`
 `The point is at (x: 5, y: 10)`